mmmudmi/randomizer/readme.md

-# Scalable credit shop
+# Randomizer
-This project implements multiple services designed to offer "Scalable Credit" for sale.
+This project helps randomly pick shop names for different categories and keep the history, making the process smoother.

 ## How to run it
 We deploy it through docker